marshallrbaldwin/PyTorch_MNIST_Tutorial/README.md

 pip install torch torchvision torchaudio accelerate lightning netCDF4 xarray matplotlib jupyterlab tqdm
 ```

+You can also run these tutorials in the cloud via Google Colab [here](https://colab.research.google.com/drive/13B5DNomYKQPctrwOJJXlpb39VUfoSvgO?usp=sharing).
+Make sure your runtime's hardware accelerator is set to a cuda-enabled GPU (Runtime > Change Runtime Type > Hardware Accelerator).

 ## Defining Our Problem
 The **MNIST** (Modified National Institute of Standards and Technology) dataset is a large collection of handwritten digits stored as 28x28 pixel greyscale images.
 This dataset is often used as a toy dataset for classification, answering the question "what digit is this?"
 Instead, we will be asking "What does the next digit look like?"
 That is, we want to create a mapping from an image of a digit to the image of a subsequent digit.
 <div align="center">